magnars/stasis/README.md

 Got an open source site written in Stasis?
 Do let me know, and I'll add it here!

-### Why won't my enlive templates update when I edit them?
+### Why won't my Enlive templates update when I edit them?

 Your template definitions are reloaded only when you touch the code in that namespace.
 Ring is unaware of the dependency on the